What is Confluence? A complete overview for 2026

 Atlassian Confluence is an excellent tool for what it was built to do: create a centralized place for your team to build and organize knowledge.
 It’s a solid foundation for establishing a single source of truth.

-But for your support and IT teams, that knowledge is only useful if it’s accessible in the moment it’s needed.
-It can’t be locked away on a digital shelf.
-To unlock the real value of your Confluence content, you need to activate it with an AI layer that brings answers directly to your team, right where they’re already working.
+But for your support and IT teams, that knowledge is only useful if it’s accessible in the moment it's needed.
+It works best when it is integrated into your team's daily flow.
+To unlock the real value of your Confluence content, you can activate it with an AI layer that brings answers directly to your team, right where they’re already working.

 Don't let all that hard work go to waste.
 See how eesel AI can breathe new life into your Confluence knowledge by starting a free trial or booking a demo today.